- The federal minimum wage is currently $7.25 per hour, and legislation is pending in Congress to increase it.

 This rule assumes that employees’ tips should be large enough to make their $2.13 hourly wages effectively at least $7.25 per hour.
 However, the tipped minimum wage is controversial.
 Some argue that it worsens poverty, and President Joe Biden has hinted that he would like to end it as well.
 As we’ll explain later, Biden has already taken steps to do so for federal contractors.

 Many states have their own minimum wages for tipped employees.
 If you choose to pay at these rates, payroll software can help you distinguish between tipped and non-tipped employees.
 This way, you don’t accidentally pay tipped employees non-tipped rates.
 Learn more about the best payroll software, where you can find more information on payroll software options, such as in our Gusto review and our review of Intuit QuickBooks.

-Will the federal minimum wage increase in 2022?
+Will the federal minimum wage increase?

 Although the U.S. Department of Justice, which is part of the executive branch, enforces the FLSA, it falls upon Congress to change the minimum wage.
 Certain congresspeople have taken steps to enact such changes, as has Biden.

 Federal minimum wage laws in the House of Representatives